The Chevrolet truck ignition switch problem is commonly found on two separate generations of Chevy pickup trucks and sport utility vehicles.

 With that said, when you have problems with the Chevrolet security system the security light stays on solid and the car will often start and die immediately.

 General Motors changed the design of the switch 3 times in 12 years.
-Make sure to double check you're ordering the right part.
+Make sure to double check you're ordering the right parts.

 When you have a problem with the ignition switch you have a bunch of other common symptoms and complaints that we uncover in the next section.

-The Chevrolet truck ignition switch problem on the older vehicles carries a unique set of symptoms.
+The ignition switch problem on the older trucks carries a unique set of symptoms.

-Drivers of these trucks and sport utility vehicles sometimes complain about how the key operates.
-The spring-loaded return function of the ignition key is built into the switch itself.
+Drivers of these vehicles sometimes complain about how the key operates.
+The spring-loaded return function of the ignition key is built into the switch itself not the cylinder.

 Therefore, drivers complaining about the ignition getting stuck, difficult sticky operation or not returning to the run position often find a failed switch assembly.

-Often Chevrolet truck owners complain about a check engine light and transmission issues stemming from ignition switch problems.
+Often Chevrolet truck owners complain about a check engine light and transmission issues caused by ignition switch problems.
+The transmission can shift incorrectly and start out in the wrong gear due to intermittent power supply.

 The way to tell this seemingly serious transmission problem apart from an ignition switch malfunction is to immediately pull the trouble codes from the vehicle's main computer.